erictossell/nixlab/docs/usage.md

 | `nixcube` | 1GB Raspberry Pi 3b |
 | `live-image` | Installation media with SSH configured |

-After a device is installed and connected to the internet either via ethernet or by configuring a wireless connection each device assumes it's role in the `docker swarm` with a simple rebuild.
+After a device is installed and connected to the internet either via ethernet or by configuring a wireless connection each device assumes it's role in the cluster.

 All deployments of this repository are managed from an external deployment machine in a single action (ie my desktop, or a github action runner) with the custom deploy scripts under `sh/`.